 - Kitchen appliances, and

-1. The business taxable income limitation.
-Sec.
-179 deductions can’t create or increase an overall tax loss from your business activities, including rental real estate.
+- The business taxable income limitation.
+Section 179 deductions can’t create or increase an overall tax loss from your business activities, including rental real estate.
 So you may need to generate more business taxable income to take full advantage of the Sec.
 179 deduction privilege.
-This issue is trickier if your business is structured as an S corporation, a partnership or a limited liability company that’s treated as a partnership for tax purposes.
+This issue is trickier if your business is structured as an S corporation, a partnership, or a limited liability company that’s treated as a partnership for tax purposes.
 That’s because the business taxable income limitation applies at both the entity level and your personal level.

-2. Depreciation recapture on gains from sales.
-There’s a potentially significant downside to claiming bonus depreciation and/or Sec.
-179 deductions for real property that you later sell for a taxable gain.
+- Depreciation recapture on gains from sales.
+There’s a potentially significant downside to claiming Section 179 deductions and/or bonus depreciation for real property that you later sell for a taxable gain.
 Any gain up to the amount of the bonus depreciation and/or Sec.
 179 deductions will be treated as “depreciation recapture” that’s taxed at higher ordinary-income rates.
 Federal ordinary-income tax rates are as high as 37% for 2018 through 2025.
 In addition, the 3.8% net investment income tax may apply to higher-income taxpayers.

-In contrast, if you depreciate commercial real property over the normal 39-year period or residential real property over the normal 27-1/2-year period, the maximum federal income tax rate on gain attributable to depreciation (the so-called “unrecaptured Section 1250 gain”) is 25% (plus the 3.8% net investment income tax if applicable).
+In contrast, if you depreciate commercial real property over the normal 39-year period or residential real property over the normal 27 1/2-year period, the maximum federal income tax rate on gain attributable to the building improvements depreciation life (the so-called “unrecaptured Section 1250 gain”) is 25% (plus the 3.8% net investment income tax if applicable).
 If you don’t expect to sell a property for many years, depreciation recapture is less problematic, however.

 For More Information

 The TCJA expands the federal income tax first-year depreciation breaks available to real estate owners.
-But there’s still uncertainty about the availability of bonus depreciation for real estate qualified improvement property, along with a handful of potential pitfalls to consider.
-Work with your tax advisor to identify the optimal overall tax planning strategy for your specific situation.
+But there’s still uncertainty about the availability of any bonuses to the building improvements depreciation life for real estate qualified improvement property, along with a handful of potential pitfalls to consider.
+Our experienced advisors are able to analyze your specific situation to best assist you.